amolnayakawadi/AI-Powered-Text-Summarization-for-Data-Analytics/README.md

 8.Update app.py

-Projec name : Text Summarization
+Projec name : AI-Powered Text Summarization for Data Analytics : A Comprehensive Approach

 Project Overview :
 Text summarization is a crucial task in natural language processing (NLP) that aims to distill the most important information from a large body of text into a concise summary.
 This project focuses on developing an automated text summarization system that can effectively generate coherent and informative summaries from lengthy documents.